 Contribution of migrants and diaspora

-The primary database on remittances comes from countries’ balance of payments, estimated by central banks at the national level and compiled by the International Monetary Fund.
+- The primary database on remittances comes from the balance of payments, estimated by central banks at the national or regional level and compiled by the International Monetary Fund.

 - Another database for global remittance flows is the Migration and Remittances Database by the World Bank, which separates data by inflows and outflows globally.

 International cooperation and governance of migration

 - In 2015, IOM developed a Migration Governance Framework (MiGOF) to help define what "well-managed migration policy" might look like at the national level.
 The MiGOF was welcomed by IOM's Member States the same year.

 - In 2016, IOM developed jointly with the Economist Intelligence Unit (EIU) the Migration Governance Indicators (MGI).
 The MGI is a set of 90 indicators that helps governments asses the comprehensiveness of their migration governance structures, as well as to identify good practices and areas that could be further developed.
 The aim of the MGI is to spark an inclusive dialogue on how to address the challenges and opportunities stemming from migration.
 Since 2016, 49 countries have participated in the MGI process.